Guithavon Street, Witham CM8

 The parish of Witham was canonically erected in 1918.
 Later twentieth century growth necessitated the building of a chapel of ease at Silver End (qv) in 1966 but still Holy Family church was too small.
 In 1985 a Project Group was set up by the parish to investigate the possibility of acquiring the then-redundant Anglican church of All Saints in Guithavon Street, a project which came to fruition in 1989.
 The last Mass at Holy family church was held on 30 December 1988.
 The building survives, now converted to residential use.

 All Saints had been built in 1840-42 as a chapel of ease to the medieval parish church of St Nicolas, from designs by John Brown of Norwich (1805-76).
-The original floor plan is shown at figure 2.
-It was a large brick church, in the lancet Gothic style, capable of seating 700.
-It was opened by Bishop Blomfield of London on 1 November (the feast of All Saints), 1842.
-It cost £5000, and a separate parsonage was later built at a cost of £550.
-There was also a Church School, on the site of what is now Newland Street car park.
+It was a large brick church, in the lancet Gothic style, capable of seating 700 and opened by Bishop Blomfield of London on 1 November (the feast of All Saints), 1842.
+It cost £5,000, and a separate parsonage was later built at a cost of £550.
+There was also a church school, on the site of what is now Newland Street car park.
 In 1860 the chancel was extended by a further bay.
 In 1867 the churchyard was extended, with new cast iron railings by Davey, Paxman & Davey of Colchester.